Small mass limit of expected signature for physical Brownian motion: Preliminaries

-The expected signature of a random path plays a similar role to the moment generating function of a random variable.
-It also captures crucial information about the measure on the underlying paths as well.

-As our primary example, the expected signature of the Brownian motion in arbitrary dimension $d$ up to a fixed time $T$ is classically known.
-See Fawcett \cite{Fawcett_2003}.
-Indeed, let $\{W_t\}_{t \geq 0}$ be a standard $d$-dimensional Brownian motion starting from 0.
+As our primary example, the expected signature of the Brownian motion in arbitrary dimension $d$ up to a fixed time $T$ is known (Fawcett \cite{Fawcett_2003}): Let $\{W_t\}_{t \geq 0}$ be a standard $d$-dimensional Brownian motion starting from 0.
 Then it holds that